CNN Hires Former Trump Aide With No Journalism Experience As New Political Editor

 “The reaction has been strong,” said the network’s chief media correspondent, Brian Stelter.
 “CNN employees are concerned, according to numerous people who reached out to me on Tuesday.”

-Some of those same employees are even questioning the legality, or at least the morality of a Trump official of such recent vintage making the jump to covering that same president during the upcoming 2020 election season, which for all intents and purposes is already underway.
+Some of those same employees are even questioning the legality, or at least the morality, of a Trump official of such recent vintage making the jump to covering that same president during the upcoming 2020 election season, which for all intents and purposes is already underway.

-“[CNN staffers] are asking what Isgur’s role will be and questioning whether her sudden leap from the Trump administration to the CNN newsroom is an ethical breach,” Selter added.
+“[CNN staffers] are asking what Isgur’s role will be and questioning whether her sudden leap from the Trump administration to the CNN newsroom is an ethical breach,” Stelter added.

-A report in the Daily Beast quoted a CNN employee as calling the decision to bring on Isgur Flores as “extremely demoralizing for everyone.”
+A report in the Daily Beast quoted a CNN employee calling the decision to bring on Isgur Flores as “extremely demoralizing for everyone.”
 Another employee said that his or her co-workers were “generally confused” by the hire, calling the arrival of Isgur Flores to the newsroom as “very bizarre.”

-Newly-elected Representative Alexandria Ocasio-Cortez (D-N.Y.) took to Twitter to voice her disappointment with the network hiring Isgur Flores in light of a recent wave of journalists being fired across the industry.
+Newly-elected Representative Alexandria Ocasio-Cortez (D-New York) took to Twitter to voice her disappointment with the network hiring Isgur Flores in light of a recent wave of journalists being fired across the industry.

 “Sorry, didn’t get the latest memo after 1,000 experienced + qualified journalists of all stripes were let go w/o warning a few weeks ago and still looking for work: are we still pretending that hires like these are evidence of a meritocracy?”
 AOC tweeted.